FAQ Animation

 How extensive is the Pere Ubu set?
 Does it change from night to night in terms of songs played?

-We probably go out knowing how to play 15 songs.
-There's another 5-10 we can fake or remember well from the past.
+We probably go out knowing how to play fifteen songs.
+There's another five-to-ten we can fake or remember well from the past.
 Often we'll throw something together at soundcheck and do it for a few days.
 The list of songs doesn't change a great deal from night to night.
 It depends on the phase of the band we're in.
 At some points everything feels fresh and you like to do the same things night after night cuz it's fun.
 Other times you're trying to shake things up or settle things down and you juggle the songs more.
 For the last year we've been doing the songs in alphabetical order and that solves alot of problems cuz most of our difficult songs start with letters later in the alphabet.

 The first album I bought was "Worlds In Collision."
 I fell in love with that and have consequently bought everything.
 A lot of the work seems very experimental and spare, while the stuff on "Worlds" and "Cloudland" very polished.
 Did you do the polished stuff because you felt like you had to?